jeftegoes/AwsOverview/Storage/README.md

 - **AWS Storage Gateway is a hybrid cloud storage service that gives you on-premises access to virtually unlimited cloud storage.
 Storage Gateway provides a standard set of storage protocols such as iSCSI, SMB, and NFS, which allow you to use AWS storage without rewriting your existing applications.
 It provides low-latency performance by caching frequently accessed data on premises, while storing data securely and durably in Amazon cloud storage services.** [AWS Storage Gateway](AWS%20Storage%20Gateway.md)

+# 4. AWS Backup

+- **AWS Backup is a centralized backup service that makes it easy and cost-effective for you to backup your application data across AWS services in the AWS Cloud**
+- **CloudEndure Disaster Recovery minimizes downtime and data loss by providing fast, reliable recovery into AWS of your physical, virtual, and cloud-based servers.** [AWS Backup](AWS%20Backup.md)

-# 4. Amazon S3 - Summary
+# 5. Amazon S3 - Summary

 - Buckets vs Objects: global unique name, tied to a region.
 - S3 security: IAM policy, S3 Bucket Policy (public access), S3 Encryption.